Mabdellah10/CodingChallenge/README.md

 ## Instalation

 To install the application, you will need to have Node.js and npm (Node Package Manager) installed on your system.
-Once you have Node.js and npm installed, follow these steps:
+Once you have Node.js and npm installed

-1- Clone the repository to your local machine:
+Clone the repository to your local machine:

 ```sh
 https://github.com/Mabdellah10/CodingChallenge.git